Sweet Tooth

 And American Chef, Tom Colicchio, agrees.
 He said, “This is what people don’t understand: obesity is a symptom of poverty.
 It’s not a lifestyle choice where people are just eating and not exercising.
 It’s because kids – and this is the problem with school lunch right now – are getting sugar, fat, empty calories – lots of calories – but no nutrition”.

 With modern processed foods, sugar is basically everywhere.
 These days rather than chilli chicken you have sweet chilli chicken.
-Instead of pickles you have sweet pickles.
+Instead of pickled onions you have sweet pickles.
 At least with these the product description is giving you a clue.
 Surprising foods like bread, yogurt, breakfast cereal, soups, dressings and sauces can have added sugar and sometimes in alarming amounts.
 One pet hate of mine is yogurt.
-It’s often advertised as fat free, which is true, but it is often packed with sugar.
+It’s often advertised as fat free, which is true, but it is often packed with it.

 We probably all realise that the food we eat, or not eat, can change our mood and emotions.
 If you are hungry you may feel angry or grumpy.
 When your stomach is full you may feel content and perhaps sleepy.
 But, consuming large amounts of sugar triggers chemical imbalances in the brain.
 These imbalances can cause depression and increase the long term risk of developing other mental health disorders in some people.